 Types of Shields Used by the Mauryan Army

-The Mauryan arsenal included several shield designs optimized for different roles—infantry, cavalry, and even chariot units.
+The Mauryan arsenal included several shield designs optimized for different roles—infantry, cavalry, chariot, and elephant units.
 The most widespread was the large round shield (phalaka), typically crafted from a single piece of seasoned wood such as teak or bamboo, and often reinforced with layers of leather or iron binding.
 These shields measured roughly three to four feet in diameter and curved inward slightly to deflect arrows and spear thrusts.
 Historical texts and archaeological evidence from sites like Pataliputra (modern Patna) suggest that shields were also covered with animal hide—commonly from water buffalo, rhinoceros, or elephant—to absorb impact and resist splitting.
+The hide was treated with oils and resins to prevent rot, and the edges were bound with brass or copper rivets that also served to catch and deflect enemy blades.

 In addition to round shields, Mauryan soldiers used rectangular tower shields (khetaka) for siege warfare and specialized formations.
-These were taller, sometimes reaching the soldier’s chin, and often featured a central metal boss to enhance strength.
+These were taller, sometimes reaching the soldier's chin, and often featured a central metal boss to enhance strength and provide a striking surface.
 For elite infantry and chariot warriors, smaller bucklers (khadga) made of hardened leather or steel provided mobility while still offering protection against glancing blows.
-According to the Arthashastra—Kautilya’s treatise on statecraft and military organization—shield makers were considered vital artisans, and the empire maintained royal workshops dedicated to producing standardized equipment.
+According to the Arthashastra—Kautilya's treatise on statecraft and military organization—shield makers were considered vital artisans, and the empire maintained royal workshops dedicated to producing standardized equipment.
+These workshops operated under strict quality control, with each shield stamped with the maker's mark and the date of manufacture.
+Defective equipment led to severe penalties, including fines and corporal punishment for the craftsman.

 Shield Techniques and Tactics